-How do UVs work?
+How do UV lamps work?

 We all know that light has different spectra that are invisible to us, these range from infrared light to gamma rays.
 Within these spectra of light there is a range called UV which, just last century, was discovered to be for batteries what radioactivity is for us.
 Since it destroys the genetic information of: microorganisms, bacteria and some viruses.
-Then

 What bacteria and viruses do UV affect?